 Description: Students study and assist with the daily work flow and management of animal facilities utilizing accepted animal welfare practices and standard operating procedures.
 Front office skill may be practiced and students have the opportunity to provide daily and special care for a selection of animals involved in the veterinary technology program.
 The course may include some weekend care of animals and facilities.
 The class is tailored to the student's interest and the division's needs.
 This class is offered as needed by students and must be prearranged with the division and class sponsor.

-Description: (2 hr lect & 1 hr lab) This course is designed as a continuation in learning to care for exotic animals that the veterinary technician may encounter in clinical practice, rehab centers or zoos.
-Species identification, housing requirements, nursing care, dietary needs, reproduction, and potential health problems and treatments will be discussed.
-Specific species studied varies depending on the interest of the class.
+Description: This course is designed as a continuation in learning to care for exotic animals that the veterinary technician may encounter in clinical practice.
+Species identification, housing requirements, nursing care, dietary needs, reproduction, and potential health problems will be discussed.
 Emphasis is usually placed on birds, reptiles, amphibians, small mammals, and alternative livestock species.
-The goal of this course is to provide the student with skills essential for entry-level positions as veterinary assistants and veterinary technicians working with non-domestic animals.
+The goal of this course is to provide the student with skills essential for entry-level positions as veterinary technicians working with non-domestic animals.

 Description: This course of study is intended for students with a special interest in wildlife and/or exotic animals.
-Students from other divisions may contribute to a special design based on their department goals or interests.
 With the guidance of the instructor, students plan the study trip to expand their knowledge in topics outside the scope of college courses.
 Prior to the "safari", students will set educational goals based on research pertinent to their trip.
-An open to the public presentation is developed following the experience and is intended to address their educational goals.
-(Pre req for Vet Tech is Fur and Feather and Exotic Animal Care.
-Other divisions will select courses at the discretion of the area instructor).

-Description: (Pre-req: Equine Nursing or concurrent enrollment) This course will teach an understanding of and basic skills for operating room protocols and anesthesia.
+Description: This course will teach an understanding of and basic skills for operating room protocols and anesthesia.
 The class will cover anesthesia from standing sedation, to basic and commonly used drugs and the anesthetist's responsibilities for induction, through surgery and recovery.
 Local and general anesthesia techniques and principles will be covered.
 The surgery portion will cover identification of common instruments, how to prepare them for sterilization, surgical prep and surgery suite management.
 This information will be presented through lecture, lab and field trips.

 Description: This course will introduce students with an equine interest to the nutritional management of the equine patient.
 Diets and needs for specific classes of horses and the unique nutritional demands placed on horses during various disease processes will be included.